EdenWise/hjcrc/HJCSIC.md

 They kept this knowledge silent largely, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 Dominions were created.
-Many people succumbed to the rewards and selfish behavior spread to many people.
+Many people disregarded civilization's needs and succumbed to the rewards.
+Selfish behavior spread to many people.
 They got good profit from it.
-Some sought inclusion with the underwriting.
+Some learned of the underwriting and began to support it to obtain inclusion.
 This started the political left.
 ~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the inclusion saturating (fortunate factors can only apply to so many people).